• Go To Website

 3- Entering your new password

 In this particular table row, you can now alter multiple fields, including the user name, email address, and password.
 To change this user’s password, go to the “user pass” column, change the “Function” to “MD5”, then enter the new password in the “Value” box.
-After that, click Go and wait for the modification to be saved and processed.

 4- Go to the WP admin section and log in.